-Talking to your kids about divorce – Guest blog from Christina McGhee
+How to talk to kids about divorce – Guest blog from Christina McGhee

 This week we are delighted to feature a guest post from internationally acclaimed speaker, author and divorce coach, Christina McGhee.